thehaohcm/DevOpsLabs/Java/readme.md

   - executeUpdate() method return the number of row that have been affected by the query
   - executeQuery() return a ResultSet
   - Set null for parameter in PrepareStatement by PrepareStatement.setNull([parameter_index-from-1], Type.[VARCHAR/INTEGER/...]) or .setString([paramter_index], null)
+  - In a several DB, they automatically save/commit all changes in a period time without any permission from user.
+To avoid this issue or want to take care all commit in our code, we can turn on/off auto commit of DB by using method Connection.setAutoCommit(boolean)
+  - the commit() method is empty parameter, without passing anything into
   - JNDI:
     + stands for Java Naming and Directory Interface
     + common-case used to set up a database connection pool on Java EE application.
 The application can gain connection by using JNDI name without having to know the connection detail.